Category: Hoof care

 This is a screen grab of Ovnicek’s mapping protocol.
 Click it to go to the full protocol.

-I found it helpful to mark the bottom of Robin’s feet with a marker to learn all of these principles.
+I found it helpful to mark the bottom of a foot with a marker to learn all of these principles.

-A properly trimmed hoof should have the same amount of hoof ahead of the widest part of the hoof as it has behind the widest part (or even 60 percent behind the widest part).
-Sadly, most horses have 60 percent in front of the widest part.
-When I started this, Robin had at least 60 percent of his foot in front of the widest part.
-This would put too much pressure on his toe.
+A properly trimmed hoof should have the same amount of hoof ahead of the widest part of the hoof as it has behind the widest part (or even 60 percent behind the widest part), according to this protocol.
+Most horses have 60 percent in front of the widest part.

 To evaluate your horse’s foot: